0mWindyBug/WFPCalloutReserach/README.md

  CalloutEntry = 0x60i64 * CalloutId + *(_QWORD *)(gWfpGlobal + 0x1A0);

+The gWfpGlobal structure has a member called CalloutTable (named by yourself), which is a pointer.
+The default initial size of this memory is 0x14000 bytes.
+Every time there is a WFP registration, this value will be expanded/modified: memory will be re-applied, data copied, and then the original memory will be deleted.

 # Callout Registration

 fwpkclnt!FwpsCalloutRegister<X> -> fwpkclnt!FwppCalloutRegister -> ( fwpkclnt!FwppCalloutFindByKey) (there's also some global named gFwppCallouts)